cakephp/docs/en/installation/url-rewriting.rst

        </IfModule>

-   The details of those changes will depend on your setup, and can include additional things that are not CakePHP related.
+   The details of those changes will depend on your setup, and can include additional things that are not related to CakePHP.
 Please refer to Apache's online documentation for more information.

 #.
 (Optional) To improve production setup, you should prevent invalid assets